Try our course finder tool

 Find out more

 All subjects are offered online for each study period, providing you the flexibility of choosing when and where you wish study.
-You pay tuition fees for the subject(s) you’re enrolled in within an individual study period.
+You pay tuition fees for the subject(s) you’re enrolled in within an individual study period, on a pay as you go basis.
 Check the fee schedule for more information about fees.

-Make sure you also check the assessment timetable to ensure you are available to sit the assessment pieces.
+• The assessment timetable to ensure you are available to complete the assessment pieces.

 Why choose us?